greenskies/ui-bootstrap-dialogs/README.md

                 alert: "alert-warning", // any of the bootstrap 3.x alerts - default 'alert-info' - applies to the modal header
                 size: "med", // 'sm', 'med', or 'lg' or any custom size you want to create the css for
-                confirmLabel: "Okay" // default "Ok" the confirm button label };
+                confirmLabel: "Okay" // default "Ok" the confirm button label
+                button_size: "" // can pass in 'btn-lg' or any custom button size class };
     $scope.clickHandler = function() {
         $dialogAlert(message, options);